A Biofashion

 4.5 is Refinement

-Reduce Kgs that have been added on at stage 4
+Reduce carbon that has been added at stage 4

 Vision

-Our vision for this company is not to be carbon neutral but carbon negative.
-Getting to neutral is a big task by itself; There's too much carbon in the atmosphere
+Getting to neutral is a big task by itself; but, there is too much carbon in the atmosphere

 Everyone partakes in fashion but the industry is quite inefficient

-Cotton - even though it's an organic material, it’s not quite sustainable given its farming practices , It damages the environment by reducing Polyculture forests for monoculture plants
+Cotton - even though it's an organic material, it’s not quite sustainable given its farming practices.
+It damages the environment by removing polyculture forests for monoculture plants

-Our idea is to use different types of biofabrics.
-So, Mushrooms & Algae.
+Our big idea is to introduce biofabrics, garments made from mushroom leather & algae which are less carbon intensive.
 There’s a lot of innovation in this front but it’s not scaling up very well.

 FAQs